 For those looking to delve further into history, Dorchester boasts 3 award-winning museums, each brilliantly interactive and showcasing different periods in our illustrious past.
 You can visit the cells, take on the role of the infamous Judge Jeffrey’s, crawl through a plesiosaur and discover Dorset’s Jurassic coastline, dress up like Thomas Hardy or weave through the trenches.

 If you have had enough history for one day then it might be time to pick up some souvenirs.
 Dorchester is packed full of small independent businesses selling unique products and services.
 Antelope Walk is a lovely place to stop and stock up on those Christmas presents.
 There’s also Brewery Square, which offers a more modern take on Dorchester’s brewing past, and don’t forget to visit Poundbury, owned by the Duchy of Cornwall.
 Poundbury is an urban extension to Dorchester, built on the principles of architecture and urban planning as advocated by The Prince of Wales in ‘A Vision of Britain’.
-The development is set to welcome the new Prince and Princess of Wales over the coming months.

 Enjoy a night out in Dorchester